hikoworks/hikogui/docs/how_to/how_to_use_widgets.md

     callback function.
   - `hi::toolbar_button_widget`: A push button designed to be used with a callback function.
 Specifically for use inside a `hi::toolbar_widget`.
-  - `hi::toggle_widget`: A button representing a binary choice and indiciating an immediate effect.
+  - `hi::toggle_widget`: A button representing a binary choice and indicating an immediate effect.
   - `hi::checkbox_widget`: A button representing a binary choice, but also being able to show a third 'other' state.
   - `hi::radio_button_widget`: A button representing one out of mutually exclusive choices.
-  - `hi::toolbar_tab_button_widget`: A button representing one out of mutally exclusive tabs.
+  - `hi::toolbar_tab_button_widget`: A button representing one out of mutually exclusive tabs.
 Designed to control the `hi::tab_widget`.
 For use inside a `hi::toolbar_widget`.
   - `hi::menu_button_widget`: A button used inside menus.